 - If you are going with the micro ring method ask your technician if they stick tip the hair themselves or buy it pre-made.
 If they pre-make it themselves ask what type of glue they use.
 Keratin is a glue most commonly used to stick the strands together as this glue is a form of protein for your hair.
 However it is recommended to go with a technician that buys it stick tipped as this ensures the glue has had a chance to set to a solid state.
 If it has been glued by the technician, although it is not getting glued to your own hair, it could still damage your hair in a number of ways.

 - The residue from the glue if not set properly will stick to your natural hair when it is clamped together and could cause breakage of your own hair when brushing.

 - Using hair appliances such as straightners or a blow dryer could melt the bonds as they have still not had a chance to set properly which again can cause damage to your natural hair.

 - They will be harder to take out when they need to be removed as the build-up of glue residue over the months will have been in contact with your natural hair causing some of the extension hair to be stuck to your natural hair even once the micro ring has been removed.

-- If your technician is buying stick tipped hair already made you can be sure it was glued weeks or months prior to the date of your fitting rather than days as it it always in a solid state.
+- If your technician is buying stick tipped hair you can be sure it was glued weeks or months prior to the date of your fitting rather than a few days ago.

 Before the Fitting